NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Description
 ***********

-The presence of the HVAC system having been undersized or oversized (not used in project_national).
+Whether the HVAC system has been undersized or oversized (not used in project_national).

 Created by
 **********